CSCfi/csc-user-guide/docs/support/tutorials/julia.md

 External linear algebra backends such as OpenBLAS and MKL use internal threading.
 We can set their thread counts using `OPENBLAS_NUM_THREADS` and `MKL_NUM_THREADS` environment variables.
-The Julia module sets them to the number of CPU threads.
+The `julia` module sets them to the number of CPU threads.

 ```bash
 export OPENBLAS_NUM_THREADS=$JULIA_CPU_THREADS